Ko Quaye

-Kommonyan "Ko" Quaye (born May 11, 1987) is a former American football defensive tackle.
+Kommonyan "Ko" Quaye (born May 11, 1976) is a former American football defensive tackle.
 He played college football at South Dakota.

 Professional career

 Jacksonville Jaguars

 Quaye was signed as a undrafted free agent for the Jacksonville Jaguars in 2010.
 He was cut on September 4, 2010, but was signed to the Jaguars' practice squad on September 5, 2010.
 On October 6, 2010, Quaye was waived from the Jaguars' practice squad.

 Buffalo Bills

 Quaye was signed to the Buffalo Bills' practice squad on November 24, 2010.

 Cleveland Browns

-On December 23, 2010, Quaye was signed off the Bills practice squad to the Cleveland Browns' active roster.
+On December 23, 2010, Quaye was signed off the Bills practice squad to the Cleveland Browns' practice squad.

 Edmonton Eskimos

 Quaye signed by the Edmonton Eskimos on February 13, 2012, but was released with the final roster cuts on June 23, 2012.

-Chicago Rush

-Quaye was assigned to the Chicago Rush of the Arena Football League for the 2013 season.

 Philadelphia Soul

 The Rush traded Quaye to the Philadelphia Soul on March 13, 2013 before ever playing a game with the Rush.